 You may also find you need to change your entire wardrobe if your favorite color is black – beagle fur is one of the worst when it comes to embedding itself in clothing!

-Training a beagle may take a bit longer than some other breeds out there, but with a little patience and practice, you should have no trouble teaching them new tricks!
+Training a beagle may take a bit longer than some other breeds out there, but with a little patience and practice, you should have no trouble teaching them basic obedience, along with a few tricks!